MicrosoftDocs/sql-docs/azure-sql/database/service-tier-hyperscale-replicas.md

 - users connected to a named replica will suffer no disconnection if the primary replica is scaled up or down; at the same time users connected to primary replica will be unaffected by named replicas scaling up or down
 -	workloads running on any replica, primary or named, will be unaffected by long running queries running on other replicas

-The main goal of named replicas is to enable massive OLTP [read scale-out](read-scale-out.md) scenario, and to improve Hybrid Transactional and Analytical Processing (HTAP) workloads.
+The main goal of named replicas is to enable a broad variety of [read scale-out](read-scale-out.md) scenarios, and to improve Hybrid Transactional and Analytical Processing (HTAP) workloads.
 Examples of how to create such solutions are available here:

 - [OLTP scale-out sample](https://github.com/Azure-Samples/azure-sql-db-named-replica-oltp-scaleout)